suncraft/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).

+TinyApp is a security-focused full stack web application built with an encrypted/hashed registration/cookie-storage that allows users to shorten long URLs to save space.

 ## Final Product

 !["Screenshot of register page"](https://github.com/suncraft/tinyapp/blob/master/docs/registering_profile.png?raw=true)